Did You Make a Taxable Gift in 2019? Don’t Overlook Gift Tax Filing Requirements When Funding TrustsBy Christopher D. Wright | February 11, 2020

 About Christopher D. Wright

-Christopher D. Wright, JD, CPA, is a Partner in the Tax Practice at Marks Paneth LLP.
-His focus within the firm is estate planning and gift, estate and trust taxation.
-With over 30 years of experience in accounting, tax and nonprofit organizations, Mr. Wright is adept at working with clients and their other professional advisors to develop customized estate plans to transfer family businesses and wealth to the next generation and to charitable organizations.
-His...
+Christopher D. Wright, JD, CPA, Partner in the Tax Practice at Marks Paneth LLP, focuses on estate planning and gift, estate and trust taxation.
+With over 30 years of experience in accounting, tax and nonprofit organizations, Mr. Wright is adept at working with clients and their professional advisors to assist in developing estate plans that provide both estate tax savings and efficient transfer of assets to the next generation and to charitable organizations.
+His estate...
 READ MORE +